savelee/kube-django-ng/readme.md

         gcloud auth login

-1. When running on App Engine or Compute Engine, credentials are already set-up.
-However, you may need to configure your Compute Engine instance with `additional scopes`_.

-1. You can create a `Service Account key file`_.
+1. You can create a `Service Account key file`.
 This file can be used to authenticate to Google Cloud Platform services from any environment.
 To use the file, set the ``GOOGLE_APPLICATION_CREDENTIALS`` environment variable to the path to the key file, for example: